Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

 ### Init failures

-`commit-boost init --config cb-config.toml` produces `cb.docker-compose.yml`, `.cb.env`, and optionally `target.json`.
+`commit-boost init --config cb-config.toml` produces `cb.docker-compose.yml`, and `.cb.env`.
 If you see `no such file` when running Docker Compose:

 1. **Missing config file** — verify `cb-config.toml` exists in the working directory and is TOML-valid.
 2. **Missing env file** — if the Signer Service is enabled, `.cb.env` is created alongside the compose file.
 Pass it with `--env-file ./.cb.env`.